 We notify Facebook and Twitter users of key website updates!

 The content of this website is managed by Fred Brack (webmaster, audio describer/voice-over artist, and former board member of Arts Access Inc. and the NC Reading Service), with oversight provided by Tabitha Kenlon (ACB's Audio Description Project Coordinator), Joel Snyder, PhD (Founder and Senior Consultant for the ADP, and President of Audio Description Associates), and the membership of various ADP Committees.
-Timothy Wynn is the author of our daily described television schedule, while Vicki Vogt contributes the data for the weekly described cinema listings, and Serina Gilbert handles all our Social Media accounts.
+Timothy Wynn is the author of our daily described television schedule, while Vicki Vogt contributes the data for the weekly described cinema listings.
 To ask a question or recommend updates to this website, you can reach Fred via the Webmaster link at the bottom of each page.
 Additional website information:

 JOIN THE ACB!
 ACB's membership fee is only $10/year.
 If you would like to become a member-at-large, use the link at the start of this paragraph or contact the national office at 202-467-5081.
 You also have the option to become a member of your local affiliate.
 You can also support us by using the DONATE link at the top of each page or the Amazon Shop-Now link here or on the main page.